magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

-.. _callOnLine-idUserusernam:
+.. _callOnLine-idUserusername:

 Username
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _callOnLine-sip_accoun:
+.. _callOnLine-sip_account:

-SIP account
-"""""""""""
+Sip user
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _callOnLine-idUsercredi:
+.. _callOnLine-idUsercredit:

 Credit
 """"""

-We not write the description to this field.
+We did not write the description to this field.

-.. _callOnLine-ndiscad:
+.. _callOnLine-ndiscado:

 Number
 """"""

-We not write the description to this field.
+Dialed number

-.. _callOnLine-code:
+.. _callOnLine-codec:

 Codec
 """""

-We not write the description to this field.
+Codec used

-.. _callOnLine-calleri:
+.. _callOnLine-callerid:

 CallerID
 """"""""

-We not write the description to this field.
+The CID number.

-.. _callOnLine-tronc:
+.. _callOnLine-tronco:

 Trunk
 """""

-We not write the description to this field.
+We did not write the description to this field.

-.. _callOnLine-reinvit:
+.. _callOnLine-reinvite:

 Reinvite
 """"""""

-We not write the description to this field.
+If set to YES, means the RTP audio was sent directly between callee and caller

-.. _callOnLine-from_i:
+.. _callOnLine-from_ip:

 From IP
 """""""

-We not write the description to this field.
+IP of the caller

 .. _callOnLine-description:

+Description
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.